univention/ucs-school/doc/ucsschool-changelog/README.md

    make -C . -e SPHINXOPTS="-W --keep-going -D language='de'" -e BUILDDIR="_build/de" spelling
    ```

+   If the spell check fails, aside from actual spelling errors, you might also still have `fuzzy` or empty strings in the `.po` files.

 9. Still **inside** of docker, build the `.mo` files.

    ```console